flocked/FZUIKit/README.md

 let backgroundView = NSBackgroundView(configuration: configuration)
 ```

+#### NSContentUnavailableConfiguration
-- **NSContentUnavailableConfiguration**: A content configuration for a content-unavailable view.
+A content configuration for a content-unavailable view.
 It is a composable description of a view that indicates your app can’t display content.
 Using a content-unavailable configuration, you can obtain system default styling for a variety of different empty states.

 ```
 let configuration = NSContentUnavailableConfiguration.loading() // A loading view that is displaying a spinning indicator.